The Solo Stove Bonfire is a top rated “wood stove”.

 Solo Stove: How It Works

-To see how to use your Solo Stove, here's a 58-second how-to video made by Solo Stove themselves:
+To see how to use your Solo Stove, here’s a how-to video made by Solo Stove themselves:

 Thanks to the holes on the bottom and inside of the fire pit, cold air is pulled in by the flames, then split in two directions.